Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Methodology

 \section{Methodology}

 This section outlines the components of the Forest-Chat agent.
-The goal of the Forest-Chat agent is to provide a conversational interface for bi-temporal remote sensing (RS) forest change analysis through joint pixel-level change detection and change captioning (CDC).
-Building on the Change-Agent framework \citep{liu2024change}, Forest-Chat integrates a domain-specific VLM (the MCI model) for supervised CDC, a zero-shot foundation vision model (AnyChange) for class-agnostic pixel-level change localisation, and an LLM controller for instruction interpretation, tool selection, and analytical reasoning.
+The goal of the Forest-Chat agent is to provide a conversational interface for bi-temporal RS forest change analysis through joint pixel-level change detection and change captioning (CDC).
+Building on the Change-Agent framework \citep{liu2024change}, Forest-Chat integrates a domain-specific VLM (the MCI model) for supervised CDC, a zero-shot foundation model (AnyChange) for class-agnostic pixel-level change localisation, and GPT-4o for zero-shot change captioning and refinement.
+These supervised and zero-shot configurations are referred to as FC-Supervised and FC-Zero-shot respectively.
 To adapt Forest-Chat for forest change analysis, the MCI model is trained on the Forest-Change and LEVIR-MCI-Trees datasets to produce structured change masks and semantic change descriptions.
-When used in a supervised capacity, the system is referred to as FC-Supervised.
-The system is further augmented with the AnyChange model to enable zero-shot change detection on out-of-distribution data, with this capability termed as FC-Zero-shot.
-To support interactive zero-shot change analysis, an interface is developed for user-provided point prompts to guide object-oriented change detection with AnyChange.
-Finally, the Forest-Chat toolset is extended with forest-specific analytical functions, including deforestation area estimation and patch-level statistics, enabling both low-level perception and high-level reasoning within a unified agentic framework.
+An interactive interface is additionally developed for user-provided point prompts to guide object-oriented change detection with AnyChange.
+An LLM controller oversees instruction interpretation, tool selection, and analytical reasoning across all modules.
+The system is further augmented with forest-specific analytical functions, including deforestation area estimation and patch-level statistics, enabling both low-level perception and high-level reasoning within a unified agentic framework.

-The overall system diagram for Forest-Chat is presented in Figure \ref{fig:forest-chat-diagram}, while Figure \ref{fig:perception-modules-diagram} provides a simplified overview of the perception models incorporated into Forest-Chat.
-The components of Forest-Chat are described below.
+The overall system diagram is presented in Figure \ref{fig:forest-chat-diagram}, with Figure \ref{fig:perception-modules-diagram} providing a simplified overview of the incorporated perception models.